Java Collections Cheat Sheet

 - JCTools - Java Concurrency Tools for the JVM.
 If you work on high throughput concurrent applications and need a way to increase your performance, check out JCTools.
 It contains lots of queues for all kinds of single / multiple producer / consumer environments and other useful classes.

 It's not easy to change something as fundamental as the collections library in the JDK.
-However, the Java 8 release had implemented a major enhancements to the collections library and more than that, with the inclusion of the default methods it made it possible to evolve the collection interfaces without breaking all of the implementations.
+However, the Java 8 release had implemented a major enhancements to the collections library.
+Java 8 collections default methods made it possible to evolve the collection interfaces without breaking all of the implementations.

 The progress doesn't stop there.
 The upcoming Java 9 release contains the JEP 269: Convenience Factory Methods for Collections, the proposal to include the methods for easier collection creation.
 Finally, we would be able to specify the collections with a simpler syntax like: